nkamau/uxlens/README.md

 > **Why both Trust Signals and Transparency?** These are often collapsed into one — but they're distinct.
 Trust is about perception (does this *feel* safe?).
 Transparency is about honesty (does this *tell the truth*?).
 A dark pattern can score high on trust and zero on transparency.
 UXLens keeps them separate on purpose.

 Each category returns two layers of callouts:
-- **Designer callouts** — framing, layout, copy, and UX pattern recommendations
+- **Designer callouts** — Framing, layout, copy, and UX pattern recommendations
-- **Developer callouts** — concrete fixes with CSS properties, hex codes, contrast ratios, and WCAG references
+- **Developer callouts** — Concrete fixes with CSS properties, hex codes, contrast ratios, and WCAG references

 ---